-Results 1–10 of 20 for "Policy"X related to "Psychology responds to racial profiling" Refine Your Search Refine Your Search TopicLesbian, gay, bisexual, transgender (5)Human rights (4)Violence (3)Education (2) 12 more... [+] Emotional health (2)HIV & AIDS (2)Immigration (2)Therapy (2)Abortion (1)Children (1)Military (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Teens (1)Trauma (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter 13: Ethnic Minority AffairsPolicies regarding the role of ethnicity and race, racial profiling in law enforcement, diversity, American Indian mascots, and ethnic minority recruitment and retention.Policy 2.Chapter IV: Board of Directors (Part 1)Current policies regarding the Board of Directors, including issues of retreat locations, endorsing the mission of the NIH, emergency actions and racism.Policy 3.Ethnic Minority Affairs Guidelines, Policy Statements and ResolutionsAPA guidelines, policy statements and resolutions related to ethnic minority affairs.Policy 4.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 5.
-AIDS and Ethnic MinoritiesAPA was to develop recommendations in 1987 on AIDS prevention within ethnic minority populations.Policy 6.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 7.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
+Results 1–10 of 20 for "Policy"X related to "Psychology responds to racial profiling" Refine Your Search Refine Your Search TopicLesbian, gay, bisexual, transgender (5)Human rights (4)Emotional health (3)Violence (3)Children (2) 11 more... [+] Education (2)HIV & AIDS (2)Immigration (2)Teens (2)Therapy (2)Abortion (1)Military (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Trauma (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter 13: Ethnic Minority AffairsPolicies regarding the role of ethnicity and race, racial profiling in law enforcement, diversity, American Indian mascots, and ethnic minority recruitment and retention.Policy 2.Chapter IV: Board of Directors (Part 1)Current policies regarding the Board of Directors, including issues of retreat locations, endorsing the mission of the NIH, emergency actions and racism.Policy 3.Ethnic Minority Affairs Guidelines, Policy Statements and ResolutionsAPA guidelines, policy statements and resolutions related to ethnic minority affairs.Policy 4.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 5.
+AIDS and Ethnic MinoritiesAPA was to develop recommendations in 1987 on AIDS prevention within ethnic minority populations.Policy 6.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
 Consequently, psychotherapy should be included in the health care system as an established evidence-based practice.
-Policy (August 2012)8.Resolution on Lesbian, Gay and Bisexual Youths in the SchoolsLGBT children face harassment and physical violence in school environments, especially if they are poor, disabled or an ethnic minority.
-Policy 9.APA Policy Statement: Lesbian, Gay, & Bisexual Youths in the SchoolsAPA supports providing a safe and secure educational atmosphere in which all youths, including lesbian, gay and bisexual youths, may obtain an education free from discrimination, harassment, violence and abuse.Policy 10.Chapter XIV: International AffairsPolicies regarding matters of international interest, including refugees, Zionism, opposition to torture, human rights, culture and gender in international psychology, and genocide.Policy Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Policy"X related to "Psychology responds to racial profiling"
+Policy (August 2012)7.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 8.Resolution on Lesbian, Gay and Bisexual Youths in the SchoolsLGBT children face harassment and physical violence in school environments, especially if they are poor, disabled or an ethnic minority.
+Policy 9.APA Policy Statement: Lesbian, Gay, & Bisexual Youths in the SchoolsAPA supports providing a safe and secure educational atmosphere in which all youths, including lesbian, gay and bisexual youths, may obtain an education free from discrimination, harassment, violence and abuse.Policy 10.APA Resolution on Children's Mental HealthThere is a disparity of access to appropriate evidence-based promotion, prevention and treatment services based on poverty, ethnicity, race and special needs of children.Policy Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Policy"X related to "Psychology responds to racial profiling"